Bimodular Gravity: Vacuum Evolution with a Frame-Dependent Phantom Crossing: Preliminaries

-with the \textit{disformal coupling} $B(\phi)>0$ of dimension $[\text{length}]^2$.
-Invertibility of the disformal map and preservation of a Lorentzian signature require $1-2BX>0$, in which case, from the Sherman–Morrison formula and matrix determinant lemma, the inverse and determinant follow as
+with the \textit{disformal coupling} $B(\phi)$.
+We restrict to the branch $B(\phi)>0$ and impose the condition $1-2BX>0$ which ensures invertibility of the disformal map and preservation of Lorentzian signature for timelike scalar gradients.
+In that case, from the Sherman–Morrison formula and matrix determinant lemma, the inverse and determinant of \eqref{eq:disformal_relation} follow as